carljmosca/LocalLens/README.md

 - **Acceleration**: WebGPU / WebAssembly fallback
 - **Distance Calculations**: Haversine formula for accurate proximity search
 - **Maps Integration**: Google Maps links for addresses

+## License and Copyright

+Copyright (c) 2025 Mosca IT LLC.
+All rights reserved.

+This software and associated documentation files are proprietary to Mosca IT LLC.
+Unauthorized copying, distribution, modification, or use is strictly prohibited.